 - 4.17 If CCCS is of the opinion that it is necessary to proceed to a Phase 2 review, it will notify the applicant accordingly.
 The indicative timeframe of 120 working days for Phase 2 review commences when CCCS: - notifies the applicant that the merger situation has proceeded to a Phase 2 review; and - receives a complete Form M2 and a response to the Phase 2 information request that CCCS deems satisfactory.
-CCCS may, by giving notice to the applicant, dispense with the obligation to submit any particular information or document forming part of Form M2 if it considers that such information or document is unnecessary for the examination of the merger situation.20 - 4.18 The indicative timeframe for Phase 2 will not commence before both events have occurred.
-In any case, the Phase 2 review period will commence no earlier than after the expiry of the indicative timeframe of 30 working days for Phase 1 review. - 4.19 If the applicant fails to submit a complete Form M2, or a satisfactory response to the Phase 2 information request within the deadline stipulated by CCCS (and any extensions which may have been granted), CCCS may commence its own investigation into the merger using its statutory powers (see Part 5).
+CCCS may, by giving notice to the applicant, dispense with the obligation to submit any particular information or document forming part of Form M2 if it considers that such information or document is unnecessary for the examination of the merger situation.
+The Form M2 may be varied from time to time, with an updated version being available on CCCS's website. - 4.18 The indicative timeframe for Phase 2 will not commence before both events have occurred.
+In any case, the Phase 2 review period will commence no earlier than after the expiry of the indicative timeframe of 30 working days for Phase 1 review. - 4.19 If the applicant fails to submit a complete Form M2, or a satisfactory response to the Phase 2 information request within the deadline stipulated by CCCS (and